MilestoneSystemsInc/PowerShellSamples/Getting-Started/02-Manual-Installation.md

 Alternatively if you want to make the module(s) available to any user on the local machine (useful if you want a service account, local system, or network service to access them from a scheduled task!), you can place them in `C:\Program Files\WindowsPowerShell\Modules`.

-The structure for the Modules folder is that the first level includes a folder matching the name of the module, and the subfolder contains one or more versions of that module where the name of the folder matches the exact version of the module as defined in the `*.psd1` file at the root of the specific module''s folder.
+The structure for the Modules folder is that the first level includes a folder matching the name of the module, and the subfolder contains one or more versions of that module where the name of the folder matches the exact version of the module as defined in the `*.psd1` file at the root of the specific module's folder.
 In the example below, we have MilestonePSTools version 21.1.451603, and inside that folder are the contents from the screenshot above such that MilestonePSTools.psd1 exists inside the folder named "21.1.451603".

 ```text
 +---Modules